tkslan/MVP/README.md

 # MVP
-Simple MVP pattern implementation in Unity
+Custom MVP pattern implementation in Unity

 Model - data to operate on

-View - only Unity canvas items and getters/setters for dispaying and setting updating model data

-Presenter - View presenter class responsible for handling View events, updates, and removal
+View - only UnityEngine.UI stuff for dispaying and updating data view Presenter - Class responsible for handling View loading, events, updates, destroys etc.